Brunus75/memento/bookmarks.md

 * A free SVG background generator for your websites, blogs, and app : https://bgjar.com/
 * This is good UX writing : https://uxdesign.cc/this-is-good-ux-writing-10c4b956a6c3
 * Some New Icon Sets : https://css-tricks.com/some-new-icon-sets/
+* More than 1,200 high-quality icons, and an interface for customizing them : https://github.com/bytedance/IconPark

 ### CONSEILS
 * SI couleur primaire criarde, rendre ladite couleur omniprésente (ex. > https://dribbble.com/shots/6853694-Food-App-Profile)